 In my opinion and many other people's, based on all prior experience, the best estimate for the final cost of this project is higher than the high end of current estimates.
-We are using a round number of \$6 billion around here, which is no more than a guess based on NNSA's \$4 to \$6 billion guess.
-This gives a cost to taxpayers of almost \$900,000 per job-year for these few temporary New Mexico jobs.
+We are using a round number of \$6 billion around here, which is no more than a guess based on job-year for these few temporary New Mexico jobs.

-Of course, this spending will create other jobs elsewhere, bringing the total U.S. jobs created per billion spent down toward (but not as low as) the defense industry generally - which is still very inefficient as a job creator compared to other spending or even to across-the-board tax cuts.
+Of course, this spending will create other jobs elsewhere, bringing the total U.S. jobs created per billion spent down toward (but not as low as) the defense industry generally - across-the-board tax cuts.
 (This is discussed further below.)

 e.
-Structural employment benefits of CMRR-NF to New Mexico.
+Structural employment benefits of CMRR-NF to New Mexico